Yisroel Aryeh Zalmanowitz

-Yisroel Aryeh Zalmanowitz (1916-2003) was a rosh yeshiva in Bursha before the Holocaust.
+Yisroel Aryeh Zalmanowitz (ישראל אריה זלמנוביץ; December 29, 1916–June 23, 2003) was an Ashkenazi rosh yeshiva in Bursha before the Holocaust.
 After the Holocaust he was one of the Rabbis of Bergen-Belsen.
 Later in Israel, he was Chief Rabbi of Acre and the Rabbi of Kiryat Sanz.

 Biography

-Zalmanowitz was born on December 29, 1916, in Kechnia Romania.
+Zalmanowitz was born on December 29, 1916, in Kechnia, Austria-Hungary (now Bogdan Vodă, Romania).
 His father was Rabbi Shemuel Nuta.

-In his youth, Zalmanowitz studied in several yeshivas in Transylvania, including Visheva and Klausenberg where he became one of the most prominent disciples of Rabbi Yekusiel Yehudah Halberstam.
+In his youth, Zalmanowitz studied in several yeshivas in Transylvania, including Vișeu de Sus and Cluj, where he became one of the most prominent disciples of Rabbi Yekusiel Yehudah Halberstam.

 Rosh Yeshiva of Bursha

-Rabbi Zalmanowitz married in 1941 as was appointed one of the Roshei Yeshiva in Bursha.
+Rabbi Zalmanowitz married in 1941 as was appointed one of the Roshei Yeshiva in Borșa (Bursha).

 Rabbi of Bergen-Belsen and Member of the Vaad Harabonim of The British Zone

-Rabbi Zalmanowitz survived the Holocaust and was liberated in Bergen-Belsen on April 11, 1945.
+Rabbi Zalmanowitz survived the Holocaust and was liberated in Bergen-Belsen on April 15, 1945.
 He was appointed to be one of member rabbis of the bais din in Bergen-Belsen and together with the other rabbis was instrumental in permitting numerous agunot to remarry.

 Rabbi Zalmanowitz was also appointed to be one of the member Rabbis of the Vaad Harabonim of The British Zone, which was established and led by Rabbi Yoel Halpern.